-With the guidance, financial support and direction from many skilled and talented colleagues such as Jennifer Tung, Derelie Mangin (McMaster Family Medicine), the Labarge Optimal Aging Opportunities grant, the Centre for Aging and Brain Health Initiative (CABHI), St. Joseph’s Health Centre and the Canadian Mental Health Association Waterloo Wellington (CMHAWW), Ho and Benjamin conducted a stepped wedge cluster randomized control trial to test the feasibility of their program model in LTC homes in their local region of Waterloo Wellington.
+With the guidance, financial support and direction from many skilled and talented colleagues such as Jennifer Tung, Derelie Mangin (McMaster Family Medicine), the Labarge Optimal Aging Opportunities grant, the Centre for Aging and Brain Health Initiative (CABHI), Research Institute for Aging (RIA), McMaster University, St. Joseph’s Health Centre and the Canadian Mental Health Association Waterloo Wellington (CMHAWW), Ho and Benjamin conducted a stepped wedge cluster randomized control trial to test feasibility of their program model in LTC homes in their local region of Waterloo Wellington.
 With the help of Wilfred Laurier University, operations research experts and local clinicians, the model was tested to scale up incrementally to include 3 regions and eventually the entire province.
 Consistently, the trials demonstrated that this new program could decrease patient wait times and help to prevent hospitalizations.
 In 2018 the Ministry of Health funded GeriMedRisk to provide services in three regions in Ontario and in 2019 funding was granted for GeriMedRisk to serve the entire province.
 Today clinicians from across Ontario can access GeriMedRisk by telephone, fax, e-Consult (OTN and BASE e-Consult) and through Central Intake services in North Simcoe Muskoka, Hamilton Niagara Haldimand Brant (HNHB) and Champlain regions.
 In 2020, GeriMedRisk was incorporated as a Federal not-for-profit organization and established a Board of Directors.
 From a small group to a team of 22, GeriMedRisk continues to grow.

-As Co-Executive Directors of GeriMedRisk, we are guided by our experiences as clinicians, researchers, care-partners and teachers.
+As Co-Executive Directors of GeriMedRisk, we are guided by our experiences as clinicians, researchers, care-partners and educators.
 We strive to integrate with local systems thoughtfully and collaboratively and as an asynchronous and remote service, we are particular about the protection of health information entrusted to us.
 We are grateful to the many organizations that invested resources in GeriMedRisk and the many colleagues whose gifts of time and mentorship has made it possible for GeriMedRisk to continue its growth”